-There’s more to do in Panama that the glossy vacations brochures let on.
+There’s more to do in Panama than glossy vacations brochures let on.
 As a Central American beach vacation, Panama’s picking up steam.
 Yet, few independent travellers move beyond the Panama City “beach bubble” into the Panamanian hinterlands to dig deeper into the country.

 With only 10 days in Panama, you can’t expect to see everything.
 But once you’re done with this, I guarantee you’ll be raring to return to Panama to explore it deeper.

 Yes, it’s a little chaotic; in parts, not so savoury.
 But with a couple days here, either on your way to Panama or your way home, you’ll get to appreciate a little of what gives the city its special charm.